aaliddell/s2cell/docs/source/s2_concepts.rst

 already know that we are not a leaf cell (which could give false positive) by the initial check in the expression.

-The centre correction is applied at the same time as mapping into :ref:`sec_coord_si_ti`.
-For leaf cells, we pick :math:`si` and :math:`ti` values that represent the centre of the level 30 cell.
+The center correction is applied at the same time as mapping into :ref:`sec_coord_si_ti`.
+For leaf cells, we pick :math:`si` and :math:`ti` values that represent the center of the level 30 cell.
 For non-leaf cells, we pick the relevant edges of the leaf cell based on the value of ``apply_correction`` above.
 The correction delta is 0, 1 or 2, rather than 0, 0.5 or 1, since we are deailing with integer values and as the values of :math:`si` and :math:`ti` are twice those in